DC Public Schools Combat Student Hunger by Serving Free Dinners

 • Promoting after-school programs that offer additional academic help

 As more meals are being introduced to the city's neediest students, efforts are also being made to improve the nutritional content of the fare that is offered.
 Schools are now using fresher, locally grown ingredients in their menus, thanks to legislation recently mandated by the D.C.
 Council.
-Studies are beginning to surface showing a link between nutritious food and higher test scores, as evidenced in the reports coming out of London.
+Studies are beginning to surface showing a link between nutritious food and higher test scores, as evidenced in the reports from London.

 This video offers a look at school lunch programs around the world.